dongzgh/dongzgh.github.io/journal.md

 * Clean the computer disk

 * [L3D-LMS](#l3d-lms)
   * Revised business plan v3
   * Installed Microsoft Team for personal

 * [FS-AGW](#fs-agw)
   * Discussed with Jim about the proposed Functional Specification
-	* Fixed outlook inssue
+  * Fixed outlook issue
   * Fixed Microsoft Team organization issue
   * Recreated team project in Microsoft Team under Hexagon

 #### 2019-01-10

-* Booked eye exam appintment for Ethan
+* Booked eye exam appointment for Ethan
 * Called to ask about how to add WestJet reward points
 * Sent email to Sydney asking about time availability for vent replacement
 * Bought LottoMax ticket

 * [L3D-LMS](#l3d-lms)
-	* Dicussed with Charles about how to edit document at the same time
+  * Discussed with Charles about how to edit document at the same time

 * [FS-AGW](#fs-agw)
   * Created backlog for workbench initialization
   * Created backlog for Repair Geometry
   * Discussed with Derek and Jim about workflow management and automation

 #### 2019-01-11

 * [FS-AGW](#fs-agw)
   * Created backlog for Define/Edit symmetry
   * Created backlog for Generate Features
   * Created backlog for Define/Edit Part Features
   * Created backlog for Unfold/Remove Part Features
   * Created backlog for Define Punch Direction
   * Created backlog for Create Binder Wrap
   * Created backlog for View Normal to Point
   * Created backlog for Grid
-	* Revised wirframe example file in CATIA
+  * Revised wireframe example file in CATIA

 #### 2019-01-14

-* Called Family and Pediatrian to book vaccination
+* Called Family and Pedestrian to book vaccination
 * Attended City Public Meeting about cannabis retail stores
 * Read weixin dushu
 * Read YorkBBS news
-* Attended Burlington City Consule meeting about Cannabis Retail Opt-in/Opt-out
+* Attended Burlington City Console meeting about Cannabis Retail Opt-in/Opt-out

 * [L3D-LMS](#l3d-lms)
   * Revised the section 'Solutions'

 * [FS-AGW](#fs-agw)
   * Talked with Infrastructure team about workbench registration
   * Discussed with Eric about wireframe front and back end supports

 #### 2019-01-15

 * Finished Reading book 'Zero to One'